ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 Although the new definition of `d` shadows the first one, the first value of `d` remains the one used inside `f`.
 That first definition of `d` is trapped inside the definition of `f`.
 Inside `f`, the environment is frozen as it was when `f` was defined, with the first value of `d` inside.
 That's why it is called a closure.

+A function value is a pair containing the function code and an environment.
+It is that pair that is called a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).

-Partially applying parameters also creates a closure.
+Partially applying parameters to a function creates a new closure, the environment is updated but the function is unchanged.
 ```ocaml
 # let max_42 = max 42;;
 val max_42 : int -> int = <fun>
 ```

 In the `max_42` function, the environment contains an additional binding between the first parameter of `max` and the value 42.

-FIXME: Clarify this
-Actually, all function values are closures.

 ### Recursive Functions